All Day Sitting - August 20, 2016, 8:00 AM

 If this is your first visit please come at least 15 minutes early so that we can show you around.

-for Sunday, Monday, Wednesday and Saturday meditation, workshops, retreats and other events.
+See our schedule for Sunday, Monday, Wednesday and Saturday meditation, workshops, retreats and other events.

 The zendo, or meditation room, is furnished with sitting cushions and chairs.
 Clothing should be comfortable, modest, and plain.